sqlxpert/lights-off-aws/README.md

   the database manually, be sure to stop it manually when you are finished using it.
 Elsewhere, it will be stopped at the end of the usual work day.
-- To keep up with updates, it is a good practice to set a database's weekly maintenance window to time period when the database will be running.
+- To keep up with updates, it is a good practice to set a database's weekly maintenance window to a time period when the database will be running.

 |Locations|`sched-start`|`sched-stop`|
 |:---|:---:|:---:|